wipfli/about-text-rendering-in-maplibre/README.md

 #### Example 2: Kerning

 Our second font contains two glyphs and supports two input Unicode codepoints: U+0041 (A) and U+0056 (V).
-There is a one-to-one mapping from Unicode codepoints to glyphs in the font, but something special happens if "A" is followed by "V" – the "V" move a bit back and vertically overlaps with the "A".
+There is a one-to-one mapping from Unicode codepoints to glyphs in the font, but something special happens if "A" is followed by "V" – the "V" moves a bit back and vertically overlaps with the "A".
 This is called kerning.

 <img src="font-2.svg">